Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Unifying Convex Inference for Logic-Based Graphical Models

 The extension to continuous values requires a corresponding extended interpretation of the logical operators $\wedge$ (conjunction), $\vee$ (disjunction), and $\neg$ (negation).
 The {\L}ukasiewicz t-norm and t-co-norm are $\wedge$ and $\vee$ operators that correspond to the Boolean logic operators for integer inputs (along with the negation operator $\neg$):

 The analogous MAX SAT problem for {\L}ukasiewicz logic is therefore

-which is identical in form to objective~(\ref{eq:lpmaxsat}).
+which is identical in form to the relaxed MAX SAT objective~(\ref{eq:lpmaxsat}).
 Therefore, if an MRF is defined over continuous variables with domain $[0,1]^\ny$ and the logical knowledge base $\msclauseset$ defining the potentials is interpreted using {\L}ukasiewicz logic, then \emph{exact} MAP inference is identical to finding the optimum using the unified, relaxed inference objective derived for Boolean logic in the previous two subsections.
-This shows the equivalence of all three approaches: MAX SAT relaxation, local consistency relaxation, and {\L}ukasiewicz logic.
+This result shows the equivalence of all three approaches: MAX SAT relaxation, local consistency relaxation, and MAX SAT using {\L}ukasiewicz logic.